 Increases in deficient practices in state-operated facilities continue to be an area of concern in the DD Section.
 State operated facilities again had multiple surveys that included condition-level deficiencies and immediate jeopardy situations.
-One state-operated facility was decertified.

-Training during 2007 continued on a quarterly basis with supervisor follow-up in the interim.
-Training focus has included team building of the Section as a whole, including the clarification of regulations and survey procedures for added consistency.
+Training during 2008 continued on a quarterly basis with supervisor follow-up in the interim.
+Training focus has included team building of the section as a whole, including the clarification of regulations and survey procedures for added consistency.
 Supervisors spent more time in the field training individual staff and teams.
-Increased oversight, direction and feedback of report writing were provided to surveyors during 2007.
-Provider training was implemented with excellent feedback and requests for more.
+Increased oversight, direction and feedback of report writing were provided to surveyors during 2008.
+Provider training was continued with excellent feedback.

 Objectives for the coming year have been developed to include continued supervisor oversight and direction.
 Surveyors will continue to receive feedback for the work they produce.
 Focus training will be provided on Principles of Documentation with individual follow-up to ensure implementation.
 Other training will be provided in areas of surveyor need as necessary.
-Provider training will be focused on abuse and neglect investigations and other clarifications as needed.
+Provider training will be focused on abuse and neglect investigations as well as client to client abuse.
 Increased communication with other state agencies providing DD services also will be an objective for the coming year in an effort to increase consistency and provision of care.